Auspicious77/360Buzz/README.md

 # React Native Developer Assessment

-A professional mobile application built with React Native, Expo Router, and Firebase for the remoting.work developer assessment.
+A professional mobile application built with React Native, Expo, Expo Router, and Firebase for the remoting.work developer assessment.

 ## 🚀 Quick Start